GoogleChromeLabs/lighthousebot/README.md

 The main downside of a Github webhook is that there's no way to include custom data in the payload Github sends to the webhook handler.
-For example, how would Ligthhouse know what url to test?
+For example, how would Lighthouse know what url to test?
 With a webhook, the user also has to setup it up and configure it properly.

 Future work: Lighthouse CI could define a file that developer includes in their